ninjamode/VRED-Networking/README.md

 Again, this does not include any security features at the moment.
 Make sure you run all components on trusted networks behind a firewall.
 Currently Windows only; Server is cross plattform.
 Might or might not work on Mac and Linux (pyuv and msgpack module is provided for these systems, you can try the official ones, but you might need to compile them yourself to ensure stable operation)
 Only tested with VRED 2018.4!

+## To Do

+- Performance could be improved, especially when packing data
+- (message) authentication
+- Interpolation between synced state
+- Strings that go over tcp (mainly rpc) can not contain \\n, as this is used to delimit msgpack messages.
+Could use something else here